carlisia/dotfiles/README.md

 ###  6.5. <a name='Tmux'></a>Tmux
 Tmux: [Home · tmux/tmux Wiki](https://github.com/tmux/tmux/wiki)

 The tmux configuration is in the [tmux.conf](tmux/.tmux.conf) file.
 It is currently configured to use this tmux theme and statusbar plugin: [Powerline Double Magenta - jimeh/tmux-themepack](https://github.com/jimeh/tmux-themepack#double).
 You can replace this by a different themed one.
-Only works for a shell running tmux.
+Only works when a shell has the tmux server booted up.

 Stow the package:
 ```shell